FamPay, a fintech aimed at teens in India, raises $38 million – TechCrunch

 Bangalore-based FamPay said on Wednesday it has raised $38 million in its Series A round led by Elevation Capital.
 General Catalyst, Rocketship VC, Greenoaks Capital and existing investors Sequoia Capital India, Y Combinator, Global Founders Capital and Venture Highway also participated in the new round, which brings FamPay’s to-date raise to $42.7 million.

+The size of the new investment makes it one of the largest Series A rounds in India.
 TechCrunch reported early this month that FamPay was in talks with Elevation Capital to raise a new round.

 Founded by Sambhav Jain and Kush Taneja (pictured above) — both of whom graduated from Indian Institute of Technology, Roorkee in 2019 — FamPay enables teenagers to make online and offline payments.